romanlehner/learning-golang/README.md

 var m = make(map[string]string)
 // etc.
 ```

-## personal notes
-- There can only be one package per folder
-- Go interfaces are implicit
-- When passing maps to a function or method, only the pointer is copied

 ### about packages
 We can rename packages to anything we want, which is useful in cases of naming conflicts: